Electricians: 3 Career Paths You Need to Know About

 As a result, companies are open to hiring promising candidates who may not have the exact experience they need, but who are willing to learn.

 “More than ever before, we’re seeing companies provide training to get people up to speed,” says Poore.
-“You can get opportunities to develop programmable logic controller and robotics skills while you’re on the job.”
+“You can get opportunities to develop programmable logic controller and robotic automation skills while you’re on the job.”

 Automation jobs are concentrated in large population centers where manufacturing and distribution centers are located.
 But with the tight hiring market, employers are bringing in contractors from across the country to fill these positions.